rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 - For windows, double-click on "OpenJUMP.bat"
 - For Linux/Unix, launch OpenJUMP-unix.sh
 - For Mac, launch OpenJUMP-mac.sh
+- an alternative script for unix exists: OpenJUMP-unix2.sh

 further notes
 . can be found on our wiki: www.openjump.org